thoughtbot/clearance/README.md

 -------

 Clearance was extracted out of [Hoptoad](http://hoptoadapp.com).
-We merged the authentication code from two of thoughtbot client Rails apps and have since used it each time we need authentication.
+We merged the authentication code from two of thoughtbot's client Rails apps and have since used it each time we needed authentication.

 The following people have improved the library.
 Thank you!